zhongfu/tp/docs/UserGuide.md

 Format: `personedit PERSON_INDEX [n/NAME] [p/PHONE_NUMBER] [e/EMAIL] [a/ADDRESS] [r/RATE] [t/TAG]...​`

 Example: `personedit 2 p/62353535` edits the second person's phone number to 62353535

+`personedit 3 t/Hardware t/Network` edits the third person's tags to be `Hardware` and `Network` instead of the tags originally associated.

 ### How to delete an employee's information ? `persondelete`
 Deletes the employee referred to by the index.
 This is irreversible.
 Removes the deleted employee from all associated jobs as well.